 Bio Text for Programs:

 Eoin Callery is an Irish artist who among other things creates electroacoustic chamber music, installations, sound art pieces, and builds instruments using found materials.
 He holds a BMUS from University College Cork (2008), MA from Wesleyan University (2010), and completed his DMA at Stanford University (2016).
-He is a lecturer at CCRMA (Center for Computer Research in Music and Acoustics) at Stanford University.
+From 2017-2019 he was a lecturer at CCRMA (Center for Computer Research in Music and Acoustics) at Stanford University.
+He is due to take up a teaching position at University of Limerick in September 2019.
 Information about his work and recent performances can be found at eoincallerysound.com.

 Among other things-

 I write small ensemble and electroacoustic pieces, create interactive sound and video performances/situations/installations, I have written and collaborated in the production of sound and music for theater, a little radio, and occasional fit in some performances on various instruments augmented with live electronics.
-I am currently a lecturer at CCRMA (Stanford University) and I collaborate with several research groups on a variety of sound/music/audio topics.
+I am due to take up a teaching position at University of Limerick in September 2019 having been a lecturer at CCRMA (Stanford University) from 2017-2019.
+I collaborate with various research groups on a variety of sound/music/audio topics.

 This site has links to audio and video documentation of some of my pieces.
 I have a large amount of documentation still to be edited and posted… this will happen when I run out of new ideas for pieces… It also contains links to some research papers I wrote or assisted with.